imodeljs/itwin-viewer/packages/modules/itwin-viewer-react/README.md

 - `viewportOptions` - Additional options for the default frontstage's IModelViewportControl
 - `additionalI18nNamespaces` - Additional i18n namespaces to register
 - `additionalRpcInterfaces` - Additional rpc interfaces to register (assumes that they are supported in your backend)
+- `iModelDataErrorMessage` - Override the default message that sends users to the iTwin Synchronization Portal when there are data-related errors with an iModel.
+Pass empty string to override with no message.

 ## Typescript API